shrey-kgp/robotix.github.io/_events/stax.md

 ##### Robot Specification

-* The robot must fit in a box of **30cm x 30cm x 30cm** with a tolerance of **10%** in the dimensions of robot.
+* The robot must fit in a box of **25cm x 25cm x 25cm** with a tolerance of 10% in the dimensions of robot.

-* No part/mechanism of/on the robot should exceed the given dimensions before the commencement of the event.
-However, the dimensions may change during the course of the run.
+* No part/mechanism of/on the bot should exceed the given dimensions before the commencement of the event.
+However the dimensions can change during the course of the run.

 ##### Event Rules

 * The robot should traverse the arena only by using the **line following mechanism**.

-* The robot should detect the desired sequence of the blocks as well as the order of the blocks arranged initially, by using colour detection.

-* The robot need not show the detected/desired sequence but it should show **exclusive identification** for block of each color detected.
-Eg. using different LEDs for different blocks.

-* Points will be awarded for correct **identification** and **deposition** of the blocks at the end of the run. **Correct identification:** Whether the colour of block detected is correct. **Deposited Objects:** Blocks deposited must be in the correct sequence.
+* Points will be awarded for correct **scanning the dimensions of blocks** during the run and **indication of the correct order of the blocks** of the blocks at the end of the run.

-* Participants are **not** allowed to **drag** the blocks while moving them.
-They must be lifted from ground level, clearly.
-Any call of Team ROBOTIX will be final and binding.
+* Participants are **not** allowed to **touch** the blocks while scanning them.
+Negative points will be awarded for touching or displacing the block.

-* While **picking** and **placing** any block the robot should not make contact with any other unsegregated blocks kept in the arena.
-There will be a penalty for each contact.
-However, you can slightly displace a block while trying to pick it.

 ##### Restarts and Timeouts